datalad-handbook/book/docs/basics/101-135-history.rst

 the next action is to keep all of the files as they are in the dataset, but just get them out of the history.
 We'll use the :command:`git reset` command for this.
-It essentially undoes commits. :command:`git reset: comes with many options, but the relevant one is ``--mixed``.
+It essentially undoes commits. :command:`git reset` comes with many options, but the relevant one is ``--mixed``.
 Specifying the command::

    git reset --mixed COMMIT